TeamPiped/rustypipe/README.md

 ## Authentication

-RustyPipe supports authentication in with your YouTube account.
-There are 2 supported authentication methods: OAuth and cookies.
+RustyPipe supports authenticating with your YouTube account to access age-restricted/private videos and user information.
+There are 2 supported authentication
+methods: OAuth and cookies.

 To execute a query with authentication, use the `.authenticated()` query option.
-This option is enabled by default for methods that require authentication like the user data methods.
-RustyPipe may automatically use authentication if available in case a video is age-restricted or the user is IP-banned by YouTube.
-If you absolutely dont want to use authentication, set the `.unauthenticated()` query option.
+This option is enabled by default for queries that always require authentication like fetching user data.
+RustyPipe may automatically use authentication in case a video is age-restricted or your IP address is banned by YouTube.
+If you never want to use authentication, set the `.unauthenticated()` query option.

 ### OAuth